4.93 from 239 votes

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-There’s a reason I call this the Best Chocolate Cake Recipe: it’s so good restaurants have asked me to start making it for them!
-This moist and fluffy chocolate cake is going to be your go-to recipe once you try it.
+There’s a reason I call this the best chocolate cake recipe: It’s so good, restaurants have asked me to make it!
+This moist, fluffy, one-bowl chocolate layer cake is going to be your go-to recipe once you try it.
+Finish this cake with from-scratch chocolate buttercream and homemade chocolate ganache.

+After testing many chocolate cake recipes, this one is hands down the best I’ve ever tasted.
 This is the kind of chocolate cake everyone should have in their recipe collection.
-An easy, one-bowl cake with the perfect crumb that’s covered with a simple homemade chocolate buttercream frosting.
+An easy, one-bowl cake with the perfect crumb that’s covered with homemade chocolate buttercream frosting.
 This moist cake is made completely from scratch and has incredible chocolate flavor.

 I literally cannot stop eating this cake whenever I make it.

-I made this cake for my niece’s birthday last year.
-When it was served, one of the moms asked my sister-in-law where she’d gotten the cake.
-She pointed at me and the mom came over to ask me about it.
-Turns out she has two restaurants in Atlanta and was curious if I’d be interested in making cakes for her restaurant.
+I made this chocolate layer cake for my niece’s birthday last year.
+One of the moms asked my sister-in-law where she’d gotten the cake.
+After asking me about it, it turns out this mom has two restaurants in Atlanta, and was curious if I’d be interested in making cakes for her restaurant.
+Whaaaaaat?!?

-Pretty neat, but I actually said no. However, this cake is THAT good!
-Make it and you just might be asked to bake for a restaurant.
-And whether you want to actually do that or not, don’t you want to be the one with a cake that’s so good you could bake for a restaurant?
+Pretty neat, but I actually said no. However, this chocolate cake is THAT good!
+And who doesn’t want to be the one with a cake that’s so good you could bake for a restaurant?
 You know you do. 😉

 A slice of layered chocolate cake on a plate